 About Me

-I'm Joel P. Diaz-Fong, a PhD student in Medical Science at the University of Toronto, specializing in neuroscience.
-My research focuses on the neural mechanisms underlying perception and attention in psychiatric populations.
-I use a range of methods—including EEG, MRI, and non-invasive brain stimulation—to investigate how brain structure and function support visual and cognitive processes.
+I'm Joel P. Diaz-Fong, a PhD candidate in Medical Science at the University of Toronto, specializing in neuroscience.
+I use a range of methods—including EEG, MRI, and non-invasive brain stimulation—to investigate the neural mechanisms underlying aberrant perceptual and attentional processes in psychiatric populations.

-Under the supervision of Dr. Jamie Feusner at the Centre for Addiction and Mental Health, I study structural and functional connectivity between the dorsal and ventral visual pathways, particularly as they relate to face, body, and object perception in the context of body image disturbance.
-My broader goal is to translate insights from clinical cognitive neuroscience into novel tools and interventions that improve mental health care.
+Under the supervision of Dr. Jamie Feusner at the Centre for Addiction and Mental Health, I am currently examining structural and functional connectivity between the dorsal and ventral visual pathways, particularly as they relate to face, body, and object perception in the context of body image disturbance.
+My broader goal is to translate insights from clinical cognitive neuroscience into novel tools and interventions.

 Education